turnitin/pgh-backend-code-exercise/README.md

 __1.__ Format

-The application should accept and produce JSON.
+The application should accept and produce JSON with appropriate content types.

 __2.__ Data